UPB-FILS-AM-FR/am-projet-ralucZ/README.md

 | 16x2 LED display |	Display module for showcasing time, date, and more
 | RTC Module (DS1307 I2C) |	Module for accurate timekeeping
 | DHT11 Temperature and Humidity Sensor |	Digital sensor for environmental data
+| MQ 135 Detector | Detects harmful, toxic gases in the air
+| Electrolytic Capacitor | Regulates the voltage
 | Push Buttons or Rotary Encoder |	Input devices for user interaction
 | Breadboard and Jumper Wires	| Prototyping tools for circuit connections
 | Resistors and Capacitors |	Passive components for signal conditioning
 | Power Source | USB power adapter or battery pack
 | Enclosure | Protective housing for the project
 | Header Pins	| Male or female connectors for wiring
-| LEDS | Indicating different humidity levels
+| LEDs | Indicating different humidity levels (for ITU)
+| Addressable LEDs | Provide a wider range of colors for the ITU and AQ

 ### Libraries